No trip to the Middle East would be complete without a chance to haggle for bargains – and Jaffa Flea Market offers you the perfect opportunity!

 Another two culinary options you might want to consider are the Italkia Ba Pishpishim – Italian cuisine so delectable, you simply must visit (be prepared to wait a while for a table at this ever popular spot) – and Dr Shakshuka – one of our favorite places for a true local vibe with the fresh, piping hot shakshuka to sink your teeth into.

 Between bartering for trinkets and other goodies and indulging in a heavenly slice of local cuisine, the Jaffa Flea Market is likely to leave you feeling satisfied in every sense.

 The market is open all week from Sunday – Thursday from 10am – 6pm and on Fridays from 10am – 2pm.
-During the summer months (usually July – August) the market also holds the annual Pishpeshuk, with late-night shopping and street happenings into the wee hours.
+During the summer months (though in the last couple of years in May only) the market also holds the annual Pishpeshuk, with late-night shopping and street happenings into the wee hours.

 Our recommendation: tie a visit to the Jaffa Flea Market with a walk around Old Jaffa, a five minute walk away.
 Alternatively, once your bartering is done for the day, head to the delightful neighborhood of Neve Tzedek, an oasis of art and architecture a quick taxi ride anyway.